EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 ## Interpreting our Sparse Features

-So now that we have our much more cleanly seperated and identifiable features we can do some really cool stuff.
+So now that we have our much more cleanly separated and identifiable features we can do some really cool stuff.
 When looking at how the model chose what text to predict next, we previously had a mixture of many different numbers that could all be responsible.
 But now we have just a few, and we can start to connect these features to specific behavior, like finding the feature for a historical figure or specific emotion.

 The team at Anthropic built a lot of advanced user interfaces to help this process and connect the activations in the sparse autoencoder (the feature) to a specific concept in language.
 Let's look at an example: the feature which seems to represent the Golden Gate Bridge.